Knowledge base

 9. Select the folder to analyze.

-10. Let the script run, it will modify the dates or write errors in a file DateError.txt on the desktop.
+10. Let the script run, it will modify the dates or write the errors in a file DateError.txt on the desktop.

 The script to copy and paste entirely: